eliseevmv/Checkout-DotNet-Challenge/readme.md

 API, data access code and Acquiring Bank client should not contain business logic.
 They are interface adapters between the core and the external systems.
 They convert data from the format convenient to external systems to the entities.

-2. Scenarios for the payment processing endpoint
+# 2. Scenarios for the payment processing endpoint

-    2.1.
+## 2.1.
 Happy path

     Merchant
         submits a request to the payment gateway Payment gateway
         validates the request
         saves the request in its data store forwards payment request to the acquiring bank Acquiring bank
         validates the request
         processes the payment
         returns 200
     Payment gateway
         saves the response in its data store returns 200 to the merchant

 This scenario is implemented as a component test and an integration test.

-    2.2.
+## 2.2.
 Validation failure in Payment Gateway

     Merchant
         submits a request to the payment gateway Payment gateway
         validates the request, validation fails
         returns 4xx to the merchant

 I have made an assumption that invalid requests should not be stored in data store.
 This scenario is implemented as an integration test.

-    2.3.
+## 2.3.
 Validation failure in Bank

     Merchant
         submits a request to the payment gateway Payment gateway
         validates the request
         saves the request in its data store forwards payment request to the acquiring bank Acquiring bank
         validates the request, validation fails
         does not process the payment
         returns 4xx
     Payment gateway
         saves the response in its data store returns 4xx to the merchant

 This scenario is implemented as a component test and an integration test.

-    2.4.
+## 2.4.
 Server error in Bank

     Merchant
         submits a request to the payment gateway Payment gateway
         validates the request
         saves the request in its data store forwards payment request to the acquiring bank Acquiring bank
         validates the request
         tries to process the payment but fails returns 5xx
     Payment gateway
         saves the response in its data store returns 5xx to the merchant

 This scenario is implemented as a component test and an integration test.

-    2.5.
+## 2.5.
 Server error in Bank, non-JSON response

     Merchant
         submits a request to the payment gateway Payment gateway
         validates the request
         saves the request in its data store forwards payment request to the acquiring bank Acquiring bank
         returns 5xx with non-JSON response
     Payment gateway
         saves error details (empty payment identifier and error code) in its data store returns 5xx to the merchant

 This scenario shows that payment identifier generated by the bank is not always available.
 This scenario is not implemented as part of this exercise, but a production system should be ready for this scenario.

-    2.6.
+## 2.6.
 Bank timeout

-    Same as scenario above but bank does not respond This scenario is not implemented as part of this exercise, but a production system should be ready for this scenario.
+Same as scenario above but bank does not respond
+This scenario is not implemented as part of this exercise, but a production system should be ready for this scenario.

-    2.7.
+## 2.7.
 Database exception before calling bank

     Merchant
         submits a request to the payment gateway Payment gateway
         tries to saves the request in its data store data store returns exception
         returns 500 to the merchant

 This scenario is implemented as a component test.

-    2.8.
+## 2.8.
 Database exception after calling bank

     Merchant
         submits a request to the payment gateway Payment gateway
         validates the request
         saves the request in its data store forwards payment request to the acquiring bank Acquiring bank
         validates the request
         processes the payment
         returns 200
     Payment gateway
         tries to saves the response in its data store data store returns an exception
         returns 200 to the merchant

 This scenario is implemented as a component test

-    It is unclear what status code should Payment Gateway return to the merchant if the Bank processed the payment but data store returned an error.
-It depends on whether it is safe to re-send payment request to Bank endpoint.
+It is unclear what status code should Payment Gateway return to the merchant if the Bank processed the payment but the data store returned an error.
+It depends on whether it is safe to re-send thepayment request to the Bank endpoint.

-    I have made an assumption that Bank endpoint is not idempotent and it is not safe to re-send payment request to Bank.
+I have made an assumption that rhe Bank endpoint is not idempotent and it is not safe to re-send payment request to the Bank.
 In this case Payment Gateway should catch the exception from DB and return 200 to the merchant to ensure the merchant does not retry the same payment.

-    As a result of that, merchant will have correct response code but Payment Gateway data store will have incorrect status (because DB update failed.)
+As a result of that, the merchant will have a correct response code.
+However the Payment Gateway data store will have an incorrect status because the DB update failed.

 Payment Gateway should ideally notify the support team (eg by raising an alert) to ensure support team fixes the issue.
 It is also possible to make DB update asyncronous by using message queue.
 That will ensure DB will be correctly automatically updated at some point.

 3. Scenarios for the retrieving payment details endpoint